hsauers5/HiccupCure/README.md

 # HiccupCure
-A Web app to cure hiccups with a Python backend.
+A JavaScript Web app to cure hiccups.